Age-Friendly Ajax Living Library

 A Living Library is where people become “books” on loan.
 Visitors check out a book they want to read, but instead, the books are people, and reading consists of a conversation between the Living Book and the borrower.

-A Living Library allows for people to connect and listen to stories about life experiences that differ from their own, helping to challenge assumptions, break stereotypes, and promote understanding.
+A Living Library allows people to connect and listen to stories about life experiences that differ from their own, helping to challenge assumptions, break stereotypes, and promote understanding.

-What is a Living Book?
+What will I do as a Living Book?

-Meet the Living Books
+2024 Living Books

 Jolly Abrakasa